Apply for BAföG to attend school

 -

-As a student or trainee, you attend one of the following types of school:
+As a student or apprentice, you attend one of the following types of schools:

-- secondary general education school and vocational school (including classes of all forms of basic vocational training) from grade 10 onwards, if you cannot live with your parents due to your education,
+- secondary general education schools and vocational schools (including all types of basic vocational training programs) starting in 10th grade, if you cannot live with your parents due to your education,

-- technical college and technical secondary school classes (without completed vocational training) if you are unable to live with your parents,
+- Technical and technical college preparatory classes (without completed vocational training), if you cannot live with your parents,

-- vocational school or technical college (without completed vocational training), if it provides a vocational qualification in a course lasting at least two years,
+- vocational school or technical school (without completed vocational training), if the program leads to a vocational qualification in a course of study lasting at least two years,

-- Technical and technical college classes (with completed vocational training),
+- Technical and technical upper secondary school classes (with completed vocational training),

-- Higher technical college or academy that awards a qualification that is not equivalent to a university degree under state law.
+- higher technical college or academy that awards a degree which is not equivalent to a university degree under state law.

 - You attend school full-time.